anura1402/Book-s-tasks/README.md

 # Book-s-tasks
-Completed tasks from th book of programming on Android by John Horton
+Completed tasks from the book of programming on Android by John Horton